siddharth2016/hashnode-blog/ckilc991903u0ios14ytrdwaj.md

 If you loved this not-so-useful action, then let's connect and contribute to making this a little bit useful!

-Just starting your Open Source Journey ?
+- Just starting your Open Source Journey ?
 Do not forget to check out [Hello Open Source](https://github.com/siddharth2016/hello-open-source) !

+- Need inspiration or a different perspective on the Python projects or just out there to explore?
+Check [Awesome Python Repos](https://github.com/siddharth2016/awesome-python-repos)

-Want to make a simple and awesome game from scratch ?
+- Want to make a simple and awesome game from scratch ?
 Check [PongPong](https://github.com/siddharth2016/PongPong)

 Till next time !